barrelstrength/sprout-docs/docs/forms/email-dropdown-field.md

+---
+date: 2018-06-25
+description: The Email Dropdown field allows a user to select a spam-protected Email Address from a dropdown list and trigger a notification to that email address.
+---

 # Email Dropdown Field

 The Email Dropdown field allows a user to select a spam-protected Email Address from a dropdown list and trigger a notification to that email address.